 Advantages of bus topology

-2. Less cables required than Mesh and star topology
+- Less Expensive: Less cables are required than Mesh and star topology

 Disadvantages of bus topology

 - Difficultly in fault detection.

 - Not scalable as there is a limit of how many nodes you can connect with backbone cable.

 - Difficult to troubleshoot: It is difficult to identify the cause of failure.

 - Data collision: When two or more devices send the data simultaneously then there is a chance of data collision.
 However this can be solved by implementing CSMA techniques that we discussed above.